Shea Weber: Nashville Predators (2005–2016)

 In Nashville's first game of the 2012 Stanley Cup Quarterfinals, against Detroit, Weber slammed centre Henrik Zetterberg's head into the glass boards during the closing seconds of the game after being hit by Zetterberg.
 The force of the blow cracked Zetterberg's helmet but he suffered no injury and played in the next game.
 As punishment, the NHL imposed a $2,500 fine (the maximum allowable under the NHL Collective Bargaining Agreement [CBA] at the time) on Weber for retaliatory action.
 NHL commissioner Gary Bettman was in attendance at this game.
 Weber finished the regular season leading all defencemen in shorthanded goals scored, with two.

 In the 2012 off-season, with the Predators unable to take Weber to arbitration again (a player can only be subjected to team-elected arbitration once in his career), Weber signed a front-loaded $110 million, 14-year offer sheet ($68 million of it as a signing bonus) from the Philadelphia Flyers on July 19.
 The offer sheet was the richest in NHL history in terms of total money, money per season, and length; surpassing the previous offer sheet record set by Thomas Vanek.
 Already having lost Weber's defensive partner Ryan Suter to unrestricted free agency, the Predators matched the offer sheet five days later.
 Following the 2012–13 NHL lockout, the CBA was changed to prevent teams from signing other players to similar deals.

 For the 2013–14 season, Weber led all NHL defencemen with 23 goals, which also matched his career-high.
 He broke Kimmo Timonen's Predator record for single-season points by a defenceman with 56 points, which also led the Predators for the season.
-On April 28, Weber was named a finalist for the Norris Trophy for the third time in his career; the other finalists were Zdeno Chára and Duncan Keith, the latter of which won the award.
+On April 28, Weber was named a finalist for the Norris Trophy for the third time in his career; the other finalists were Boston Bruins captain Zdeno Chára and Duncan Keith of the Chicago Blackhawks, the latter of which won the award.
 Weber finished third in voting.

-Weber was again voted to the NHL second All-Star team for the 2014–2015 season, his fourth post-season All-Star team selection.
+Weber was again voted to the NHL second All-Star team for the 2014–2015 season, his fourth postseason All-Star team selection.

 During the 2015–16 season, Weber recorded his first career hat-trick on December 5 against the Detroit Red Wings, which was also the first-ever by a Predators defenceman.
 Weber would continue his goal-scoring ways, tying Paul Kariya's franchise record for power-play goals in a season with 14 and finishing with his third 20+ goal season.
 Weber was also named a finalist for the Mark Messier Leadership Award, which he won.